What to Expect

 Expect to want to reach for a cigarette when driving a car or traveling as a passenger.

-Expect to want something to do, so turn your radio on or put on your favorite tape or CD and sing along.
+Expect to want something to do, so turn your radio on or put on your favourite tape or CD and sing along.

 On longer trips, you may find yourself getting more sleepy than usual.